 We are surrendering ourselves in love in contemplative prayer, but since God is not an object of unmediated human experience, God remains beyond the direct grasp of our human faculties.
 Contemplative loving, therefore, occurs in the 'darkness' of faith.
-Faith enlightens, but it is a light that the intellect cannot receive.

 When we accept to be guided by faith, we are united to God and guided along the way inspired by God, though our intellect cannot see the path.
 God is leading us on the way of love.
 Learning to rely solely on faith can be quite painful as we grieve for the kinds of meditations that we previously had and the pleasure that they brought us.
 However, if we surrender ourselves to God, we will experience an even deeper and richer delight.